AI workout generation

 Where AI is used

-Workout Writer uses Google Gemini for this feature.
+Workout Writer currently uses Google Gemini for this feature.

 AI is completely optional